12 strategies to find good employees

 3. Use social media

-Looking for employees on social media can give you access to a broad professional network.
-If you plan to use these channels to share your job postings, consider these social recruiting tips:
+Searching for employees on social media can help you access a broad professional network.
+If you plan to use these channels to share your job postings, consider these social media recruiting tips:

-- Encourage sharing: Ask viewers to share the job posting with their networks to reach more candidates.
+- Encourage sharing.
+Ask viewers to share the job posting with their professional networks to reach a wider pool of candidates.

-- Provide contact information: Consider including an email so job seekers can ask questions before applying.
+- Provide contact information.
+Consider including an email address so job seekers can ask questions before applying.

 4. Help employees become brand ambassadors

 When employees love their workplace, they typically become advocates.
 They may share their positive experience with friends, family and professional networks.
-You might create a voluntary brand ambassador program where employees can represent your company at events and earn special rewards.
+Consider creating a voluntary brand ambassador program that allows employees to represent your company at events and earn special rewards.

 Consider pairing this with an employee referral program that rewards workers who help you find future employees.
-Rewards can range from a gift card to a small bonus.
-Incentivizing employees and teaching them how to find workers in their professional spheres can expand your company’s reach.
+Referral bonuses can range from a gift card to recognition.
+Incentivizing employees and training them to identify top talent in their respective areas can expand your company’s reach and yield strong candidates.

-Here’s how you might attract quality candidates by making job postings more noticeable:
+Here’s how you can attract quality candidates by making job postings more noticeable:

-- Write a compelling job description: Include a concise list of the required hard and soft skills, core responsibilities and the top benefits and perks of the role.
+- Write a compelling job description.
+Include a list of the required hard and soft skills, core responsibilities and the top benefits and perks of the role in the job description.

 6. Use job boards to find employees